AWS

 What is an AWS Load Balancer Controller?

-The AWS Load Balancer Controller (AWS LB controller) is an open-source project that allows you to manage elastic load balancers with Kubernetes.
-It automatically provisions and configures AWS Application Load Balancers (ALBs) to route traffic to your Kubernetes services, improving your applications’ performance, reliability, and security.
+This is an open-source project that makes it possible to manage elastic load balancers using Kubernetes.
+Kubernetes lets you automatically deploy and config your AWS Application Load Balancers (ALBs) for routing your traffic to your Kubernetes services.

 Kubernetes Ingress and Application Load Balancer

-Kubernetes Ingress is a Kubernetes resource that defines how external traffic should be routed to services within a cluster.
-An Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer.
+Kubernetes Ingress makes it possible to see how the traffic should be routed to services within a K8s cluster.
+An Ingress controller does the heavy lifting.

-Instead of directly associating your Kubernetes services with a Load Balancer, you create a TargetGroupBinding resource that maps your Kubernetes services to a Target Group.
-The controller then manages the Target Group and updates the ALB listener rules to route traffic to the appropriate Target Group.
+You create a TargetGroupBinding resource that maps your Kubernetes services to a Target Group.
+The controller then manages the Target Group and then it updates the ALB listener rules as you need it to to route traffic to the appropriate Target Group.

-This decoupling allows you to manage your Kubernetes services and Load Balancers independently, giving you more control over how traffic is routed and balanced within your cluster.
+With this, you can manage your Kubernetes services and Load Balancers on their own, giving you more control over how traffic is routed and balanced.

 Ingress Creation Process